The air plant terrarium is the epitome of Pinterest chic.

 Let’s get started.

-Air Plant Terrarium Ideas & Types
+Air Plant Terrarium Ideas & Options

 When it comes to air plant terrariums, the options really are endless.

-Ultimately all you need is a container and plant/s.
-But the fun isn’t found in the basics, is it?
+Ultimately, all you need is a container and plant/s – but the fun isn’t found in the basics, is it?

-So to kick things off, let’s look at your structural options:
+To kick things off, let’s look at your structural options:

-- Tabletop terrarium – You can’t go wrong with a classic geometric piece (this is the basis of our step-by-step guide below).
+1. Tabletop terrarium – You can’t go wrong with a classic geometric piece (this is the basis of our step-by-step guide below).

 So, before we dive into our over-the-shoulder air plant terrarium guide, let’s take a quick look at those alternatives.